opensearch-project/search-relevance/DEVELOPER_GUIDE.md

 ### SRW Indices Layout

-SRW is unique that it has a large number of indices that it uses to maintain the state of the information.
+SRW is unusual that it has a large number of indices that it uses to maintain the state of the information.
 It's reasonable to think of them like you would database tables, but without the full capablities of a relational database of course!

 ```mermaid
 erDiagram